CodeYourFuture/GitHomeworkTest/SIMBA_PFAIRA.md

 My favourite food is chicken strips.
 I like them because they have a great taste, and they are easy to make by myself.

-My favourite music video - https://www.youtube.com/watch?v=GKSRyLdjsPA
+My favourite music video -Sia - The greatest! https://www.youtube.com/watch?v=GKSRyLdjsPA

 The most interesting fact about me is that I have good sense of humour